Vacancies

 Role Requirements

-- Experience of working with KS2-KS4 across the curriculum, ideally with experience of the core subjects.
+• Experience of working with KS2-KS4 across the curriculum, with an English specialism

-- As a qualified teacher, you will have experience of working across all the Key Stages, particularly KS2- KS4, in a variety of subjects.
-You will have wide-ranging experience of working with children with SEN, including ASC and Attachment and trauma.
+A qualified teacher, you will have experience of working across all the Key Stages, in particular KS2- KS4, in a variety of subjects, but in particular English.
+You will have wide-ranging experience of working with children with SEN, including ASC and attachment and trauma.

-- You will be passionate about helping young people achieve the very best that they can, be thick skinned and have a good sense of humour.
-You will enjoy being outdoors, in a woodland environment and in our classrooms, that are based on site.
+You will be passionate about helping young people achieve the very best that they can, be thick skinned and have a good sense of humour.
+You will enjoy being outdoors and woodland environment, and in our classroom that is based on site.

-- You will need to be organised, clear-sighted and able to work with students, and carers.
-Approach- able and committed, you’ll set high expectations, demonstrate flexibility, work independently and be able to work and contribute as part of a wider team.
+You will need to be organised, clear-sighted and able to work with students, and carers.
+Approachable and committed, you’ll set high expectations.

-- You will need to be able to deal with extreme weather, mud and rain and be comfortable working in a woodland setting.
-Ideally, you will love dogs and horses who work within our team providing animal assisted interventions.
+You will need to be able to deal with extreme weathers, mud and rain, be comfortable working in a woodland setting.
+Ideally you will love dogs (and horses) who work within our team providing animal assisted interventions.

-- You will work closely with our Head of School, SENCo and Curriculum Lead to ensure that EHCP’s, assessments and progress reviews are up to date and accurate.
+You will work closely with our Head of School and Senior Leadership team to ensure that EHCP’s, assessments and progress reviews are up to date and accurate.

 To apply for this job please email info@runningdeer.org.uk for an application pack.